otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 OTR versions, starting with the current version, 4.
 Each message defined in this document, will, therefore, advertise which version it is using.

+The communication with a party and the prekey server is synchronous, which means that there can only be one request in flight at the same time from the same party while using an specific device.

 ## Security Properties

 OTRv4 states the need for a service provider that stores key material used in